tortoise/tortoise-orm/docs/query.rst

 Many to Many
 ============

-Tortoise provides api for working with M2M relations
+Tortoise ORM provides api for working with M2M relations

 - ``add(*args)`` - adds instances to relation
 - ``remove(*args)`` - removes instances from relation